 Big data is a term for data sets that are so large or complex that traditional data processing application software is inadequate to deal with them.
 Challenges include capture, storage, analysis, data curation, search, sharing, transfer, visualization, querying, updating and information privacy.
 The term “big data” often refers simply to the use of predictive analytics, user behavior analytics, or certain other advanced data analytics methods that extract value from data, and seldom to a particular size of data set. – Wikipedia

-In addition to unstructured data from the web, business applications used by companies and enterprises generate terabytes of data during their daily operations.
-Making sense of such data and gleaning insights from it requires tools and people with the right functional and technical expertise, and has given rise to the business of managing Big Data.
+In addition to unstructured data from the web, business applications used by enterprises generate terabytes of data during their daily operations.
+Making sense of all the data and gleaning insights from it requires tools and people with the right functional and technical expertise.
+This has given rise to demand for data scientists and the business of managing Big Data.

 - Volume – of Data at rest.
 Data scientists need to process Terabytes and Exabyte’s of data.

-- Velocity – Data in motion that includes Streaming data, milliseconds to seconds to respond.
+- Velocity – Data in motion that includes Streaming data, and transactions that take milliseconds to seconds to respond.

 - Variety – Data in many forms that includes structured, unstructured, text, multimedia.
 It is difficult to process and manage the massive volume of structured and unstructured data using traditional database and software techniques.

 - Veracity – Data in doubt.
-Uncertainty due to data inconsistency, incompleteness, ambiguities, latency, deception, approximations.
+Uncertainty due to data inconsistency, incompleteness, ambiguities, latency, deception, approximations and unknown sources

 Researchers, analysts and data scientists use the term “data mining” for techniques used to refine the raw data into information or knowledge.